‘The Office’ Halloween Episodes, Ranked by Greatness

 The day-to-day antics at the Dunder Mifflin office have always left us laughing.
-We’ll never forget the time Kevin (Brian Baumgartner) spilled the pot of chili or when we survived the most uncomfortable dinner party at Michael (Steve Carell) and Jan’s (Melora Hardin) condo.
+We’ll never forget The Office episodes when Kevin (Brian Baumgartner) spilled the pot of chili or when we survived the most uncomfortable dinner party at Michael (Steve Carell) and Jan’s (Melora Hardin) condo.
 So naturally, it’s no surprise that when special holiday episodes come out, our favorite employees don’t mess around.
-Ahead, all The Office Halloween episodes, ranked.
+During The Office's nine-season run, the Halloween episodes always kept us on our toes (thanks to the party planning committee, of course).
+And you can rewatch them all on Netflix throughout October until the show moves to NBC's streaming service, Peacock, in January 2021.
+So, grab a handful of your favorite Halloween candy—ahead, all The Office Halloween episodes, ranked from best to worst.

 Ooph, where do we even begin?
 There are so many subplots to this episode so let’s dive right on in.